-Perfectly packed into Central Europe’s mountainous region, Switzerland is a small but stunning country that attracts visitors who are looking to experience, firsthand, alpine traditions and landscapes.
+Perfectly packed into Central Europe’s mountainous region, Switzerland is a small but stunning country that attracts visitors who are looking to experience its famous alpine traditions and landscapes firsthand.

-The towering peaks in Switzerland are wonderland in the winter for skiers and snowboarders, while the powerful rivers are perfect for rafting or hiking in the summer.
+The towering peaks in Switzerland are wonderlands in the winter for skiers and snowboarders, while the powerful rivers are perfect for rafting or hiking in the summer.
 The deep valleys are extraordinary and will certainly take your breath away.
 With the remoteness of much of the country, Switzerland is also a great place to get away from the busy cities.

-Herzlich Willkommen – Welcome to Switzerland
+Herzlich Willkommen – Welcome to Switzerland!

-But urban culture isn’t completely lost, and Swiss cities are driven by medieval history and world-class art.
+Urban culture isn’t completely lost, and Swiss cities are driven by medieval history and world-class art.
 With the contrast between the modern and industrial architecture featured in cities like Bern, the capital, the urban centers in Switzerland have a certain edge to their character.

 Visitors can explore the beauty of nature or Alpine views, but also enjoy the lively energy of popular bars and restaurants.
 With a little piece of everything, Switzerland will be an unforgettable and once-in-a-lifetime adventure.

-Revitalized from medieval times and built to be Switzerland’s modern capital, Bern is a mash up of cultures, languages, and landscapes.
+Revitalized from medieval times and built to be Switzerland’s modern capital, Bern is a mash-up of cultures, languages, and landscapes.
 Here, in this picture-perfect city, visitors will take delight in the preserved Old Town, fountains, and Aare River.

 - Culture and Language